 11th - 26th September 2021

-Starting in Kochi, Kerala a state on India's tropical Malabar coast, our journey will follow no set route over 3000km up to Jaisalmer, Rajastan's golden city in the heart of the Thar Desert.
+Starting in Gangtok, Sikkim in the foothills of the Himalayas, our journey will follow no set route over 3000km down to Kochi, Kerala a state on India's tropical Malabar coast.
 There will be no plan, no back-up, and a whole heap of the unexpected.
 This is old school adventure at its finest, and a genuinely dangerous undertaking, so we have decided to give it an old school theme and are going to be facing our Waterloo in full ABBA fashion complete with a themed Rickshaw, soundtrack and costumes.

 Not only that but this challenge is all in the name of raising money for three incredible charities: Cool Earth, East African Playgrounds and The Wild Camel Protection Foundation.
 Every penny that is donated will go towards our charities as we are funding the trip costs ourselves as well as looking for sponsorship.
 If you would like to find out more, or to support our race as a sponsor or donor click the links below.

 Following on from the Success of our 'Jinja to Jordan, By any Means' trip we have been itching to try it again and we think we've found the perfect route.

 Starting in Pakistan we plan to travel down through Iran and into Europe, taking us through twenty countries on our way to Paris.
 As with our last 'By any Means trip' we intend to use only public and local transport for the duration of the trip, and to try and get off the tourist trail as much as possible.